abdularhamkhan11/AI-Research-Digest-Agent/README.md

 # AI-Research-Digest-Agent

-AI Research Digest Agent

-Overview

-The AI Research Digest Agent is an autonomous tool designed to summarize research on a topic by reading multiple sources, extracting key claims, removing redundancy, and producing a structured, evidence-backed digest.
-Demo Topic: AI in Healthcare

-This project demonstrates practical skills in AI, NLP, and data processing.

-Features

-Content Ingestion (ingestion.py): Reads multiple text/HTML files, cleans and normalizes text, and stores metadata like source, title, and length.

-Claim Extraction (claim_extractor.py): Extracts key claims/insights from each source along with supporting quotes/snippets.

-Deduplication & Grouping (grouper.py): Identifies overlapping or repeated claims, groups similar ones, and tracks which sources support each group.

-Digest Generation (generator.py): Creates the output files:

-digest.md → Sectioned themes with source references

-sources.json → JSON mapping claims to evidence and sources

-Main Driver (main.py): Calls all modules in sequence to run the full workflow from data ingestion to generating the digest.

-Project Structure
-research_digest_agent/
-├── ingestion.py         # Reads and cleans input files
-├── claim_extractor.py   # Extracts key claims from sources
-├── grouper.py           # Groups similar claims
-├── generator.py         # Generates digest.md and sources.json
-├── main.py              # Main script to run the agent
-├── data/                # Input files (minimum 5 sources)
-│   ├── file1.txt
-│   ├── file2.txt
-│   ├── file3.txt
-│   ├── file4.txt
-│   ├── file5.txt
-├── output/              # Generated outputs
-│   ├── digest.md
-│   ├── sources.json
-How to Run

-Open the project folder in VS Code.

-Open the terminal (`Ctrl + ``).

-Run the main script:

-python main.py

-Check the output/ folder for results:

-digest.md → Structured research digest

-sources.json → Claims with evidence and sources

-Note: You only need to run main.py; all other modules are automatically called.
+AI Research Digest Agent – README
+1. How the agent processes sources step by step

+Content Ingestion (ingestion.py)

+Reads all text files from the data/ folder.

+Cleans and normalizes text (removes extra spaces, special characters).

+Stores basic metadata: source name, title (if available), and length.

+Claim Extraction (claim_extractor.py)

+Analyzes each source file.

+Extracts key claims or insights from the text.

+Associates each claim with a supporting quote/snippet from the source.

+Deduplication & Grouping (grouper.py)

+Compares extracted claims across sources.

+Groups similar or overlapping claims together.

+Keeps track of which sources support each group.

+Digest Generation (generator.py)

+Produces digest.md: a structured digest with sectioned themes and source references.

+Produces sources.json: claims mapped to evidence and their sources.

+Main Driver (main.py)

+Calls all modules in order.

+Runs the full pipeline from data ingestion → claim extraction → grouping → output generation.

+2. How claims are grounded

+Every claim is directly extracted from source text.

+Each claim in sources.json includes the exact supporting snippet and the source file name.

+No facts are invented — all claims are evidence-backed.

+3. How deduplication/grouping works

+Claims are compared for text similarity (simple string matching or basic similarity metrics).

+Overlapping or repeated claims are grouped together.

+Each group tracks all sources that support it, ensuring proper attribution.

+Conflicting viewpoints are preserved with their respective sources.

+4. One limitation

+Currently supports only local text files; URLs or PDFs are not automatically handled.

+5. One improvement with more time

+Add confidence scores for each claim to indicate reliability.

+Optionally, implement visualization for grouped claims and clusterin